How Do You Treat Poison Oak and Poison Ivy?

 - Poisonwood tree

 If you are allergic to poison oak or poison ivy, then assume you are allergic to all of these plants and/or plant parts.

-The rash begins when you touch, ingest or breath the the urushiol allergen:
+The rash begins when you touch, ingest or breathe the urushiol allergen.

 In the case of poison oak and poison ivy, the allergen typically comes into direct contact your skin when you:

 - Touch something with the oil on it (e.g. your cat that just ran through poison oak, your kids’ clothing when they’ve been out playing in the poison oak, etc.).